Laboratory & Research

 - BSL-2 Biohazard Sign

-EHS partners with Academic and Research laboratories to conduct periodic safety reviews in labs.
+EHS partners with Academic and Research laboratories to conduct periodic safety surveys in labs, shops, and studios.
 Included are any academic, laboratories, studios, shops, and areas where hazardous materials/equipment are used or hazardous processes are performed.
-Our Comprehensive Laboratory Inspection Program (CLIP) provides the "outside" set of eyes to look over routine or new activities as well as the safety controls used to help minimize risk at the university.
+Our Safety Survey Program provides an "outside" set of eyes to look over routine or new activities as well as the safety controls used to help minimize risk at the university.
 The Safer we all are the Happier we are!

 Shipping Hazardous Materials:

-EHS is not currently shipping hazardous materials.
-Please contact Mail Services to arrange shipment.
+EHS can advise you on proper shipping of hazardous materials and dangerous goods.
+Please contact firstname.lastname@example.org for advice and contact Mail Services to arrange shipment.